STRIDES/NIHCloudLabGCP/docs/open_project_extramural.md

    ![select project4](/images/4_extramural_access4.png)

 6. Check to make sure the correct project name appears at the top of your screen.
 If it does, you are all set and ready to use your Cloud Lab credits.
-Check out our [Google Cloud Jumpstart Page](https://cloud.nih.gov/resources/cloudlab/google-cloud-jumpstart/)for ideas on what to do next!
+Check out our [Google Cloud Jumpstart Page](https://cloud.nih.gov/resources/cloudlab/google-cloud-jumpstart/) for ideas on what to do next!

 ![select project5](/images/5_extramural_access3.png)